-Did you just get back from an incredible winter break and now you’re looking for a way to capture the memory?
+Did you just get back from an incredible beach day and now you’re looking for a way to capture the memory?
 What better way than to preserve this moment in you and your child’s life with a memento that captures the imprint of his or her precious foot.
 It’ll keep you in the beach frame of mind for months to come!

 Foot Print Flip-Flops (From Tippytoe Crafts)